prometheusresearch/baseline-codebase/src/rex.forms/README.rst

 This tool will validate the structure of a JSON file against the rules and schema of the Web Form Configuration format.
 The ``configuration`` argument is the path to the JSON file to validate.
+By default, the file will only be validated against the base schema.
+If you want to also validate it against a Common Instrument Definition, then you can use the ``--instrument`` parameter to point this tool at the file containing the definition.

 ::